 This was our first full year growing in our high tunnel and I'm in love.
 Something about that thin piece of plastic spread over the plants makes them think they are living a lovely life somewhere in the Mediterranean, and who wouldn't like that?
 It’s like magic.
 I would love to put in about four or five more, but do not know if this is something we are really ready to take on.

-This shows the high tunnel at the end of 2019, just after we had put on the plastic covering.
+This shows the high tunnel in late September of 2019, just after we had put on the plastic covering.
 The eucalyptus was in its first full year of growth, the lisianthus on the right was giving us its second flush of flowers and zinnias were protected from the first frosts.

 In the spring of 2019 we planted one of the 96’ long 4’ wide rows with lisianthus.
 Their first winter many overwintered and produced just as well the second year.
 Wherever there was a gap the second year, we planted strawflowers.
 The strawflowers grew and grew and then started blooming and bloomed constantly for the entire summer and fall season.
 The plants got so tall that we could no longer see the tops.
 They were fully 8' tall in some areas.
 By contrast one plant was planted just outside the high tunnel and it was half the height and never flowered until September.
 The pink strawflowers were the most incredible high tunnel crop this year.